entrity/stackedit-computer-vision/papers-read/Detail/Context-Dependent Diffusion Network for Visual Relationship Detection.md

 For the semantic graph, the feature embedding $X$ is the semantic embedding (word2vec?).
 For the spatial graph, the feature embedding $X$ is the output of the R-CNN?

-We can use the outputs of the diffusion layer to compute compatibility of each triplet (how well the subj and obj go with a given predicate):
+We can use the outputs of the diffusion layer to compute compatibility of each triplet (how well the subj and obj go with a given predicate): a weight vector for the given predicate is multiplied by a concatenation of the two outputs (one for each graph) of the diffusion layer:

 $$\psi(r) = w^T_p[F_s;F_o]$$

-After the diffusion layer is run over each graph, its outputs are concatenated.

 ## Related Work
 - Early on, simple relationships only (spatial predicates) or human-object interaction